"My co-workers had to point me out every time the movie was rented by a customer ('See that guy vacuuming the carpet over there? He wrote it!!!').

-More Behind The Scenes from Once Bitten
+More Making Of Once Bitten

 In the Eighties, losing one's Virginity was a pivotal point in a young man’s life, crossing the threshold into manhood and proving that you could SCORE!